Updated

-Medical Payments Coverage, known as Nevada Med Pay for short, is an optional form of auto insurance in Nevada.
-It covers reasonable and necessary medical bills and funeral expenses, up to policy limits, resulting from a motor vehicle accident that injures:
+Medical Payments Coverage (Med Pay) is an optional form of car insurance in Nevada that covers your reasonable and necessary medical and funeral expenses, up to the policy coverage limits, after an auto accident.

 - the policyholder,